How to stop your dog chasing cars or anything you don’t want it to chase!

 Once the dog will stand close to the stationary vehicle with its engine running, we take the dog away to a safe distance and ask the driver to move the vehicle forward by a couple of metres.

-Assuming the dog’s fine with this, we ask the driver to dive a little further this time – and so on.
+Assuming the dog’s fine with this, we ask the driver to drive a little further this time – and so on.
 Eventually, the dog will be fine with the moving vehicle, so we can move on to a more realistic situation – but remember to go back however stages it requires to get the dog calm again.

 Our training is intended mainly for farm situations.
 If your situation is different, you must adapt the training to suit your conditions, but safety must come first.